 - Serve as a spokesperson and bridge builder for HHC’s advocacy work

-The Campaigns and Advocacy Director must be a strategic and creative thinker who is passionate about driving action and impact.
+The Senior Director of Campaigns and Advocacy must be a strategic and creative thinker who is passionate about driving action and impact.
 The ideal candidate will have an extensive background in developing and launching complex and impact-focused advocacy efforts that include public campaigns, earned media, and marketing efforts.
 The ideal candidate will have a honed ability to formulate and translate theories of change to campaign targets, strategies, and tactics.
-The Director must be a flexible and dynamic change agent who is excited about the extensive opportunities (and understands the potential challenges) that come with leading advocacy efforts within a unique environment like Hip Hop Caucus.
+The Senior Director must be a flexible and dynamic change agent who is excited about the extensive opportunities (and understands the potential challenges) that come with leading advocacy efforts within a unique environment like Hip Hop Caucus.

-The Director should have experience at a world-class advocacy organization or social-justice company leading teams and digital experiences that inspire change in the world.
+The Senior Director should have experience at a world-class advocacy organization or social-justice company leading teams and digital experiences that inspire change in the world.
 Ideal candidates will bring experience guiding campaigns, advocating for underserved and vulnerable communities.

 Strong candidates will also offer: